MortenMoellerTimmermann/ICAV/README.md

 In order to recreate the experiments run the following command:
 	py CreateResults.py

-Again py may have to be Python3 or something else instead.
+Again, py may have to be Python3 or something else instead.
 To configure what the experiments test there are three different parameters that can be changed in the CreateResults.py file.
  - TimeDuration
  - CurrentLoad
  - amountOfLanes